Niels Bohr: Quantum physics

 There has been much subsequent debate and discussion about Bohr's views and philosophy of quantum mechanics.
 Regarding his ontological interpretation of the quantum world, Bohr has been seen as an anti-realist, an instrumentalist, a phenomenological realist or some other kind of realist.
 Furthermore, though some have seen Bohr as being a subjectivist or a positivist, most philosophers agree that this is a misunderstanding of Bohr as he never argued for verificationism or for the idea that the subject had a direct impact on the outcome of a measurement.

-Bohr has often been quoted as saying that there is "no quantum world" but only an "abstract quantum physical description".
-This was not said by Bohr, but rather by Aage Petersen attempting to summarize Bohr's philosophy in a reminiscence after Bohr's death.
+Bohr has often been quoted saying that there is "no quantum world" but only an "abstract quantum physical description".
+This was not publicly said by Bohr, but rather a private statement attributed to Bohr by Aage Petersen in a reminiscence after his death.
 N. David Mermin recalled Victor Weisskopf declaring that Bohr wouldn't have said anything of the sort and exclaiming, "Shame on Aage Petersen for putting those ridiculous words in Bohr's mouth!"